 The Regency sofa has rolled arms and a rolled back and, even more than the camelback, says retro to the point of royal.
 This style is formal and architectural, so you can dress it down for a modern approach with a solid colour in linen fabric or go dramatic with a large patterned print.
 Beware that the rolled back can make this style wider than just the area where you sit, so be sure to measure your entrance points.

 The Sectional sofa is a staple of family and TV rooms everywhere.
 Sectionals come in many configurations and designs, and they can establish a designated sitting area in a large room.

 The Modern sofa is often sculptural in design and can stand alone in an open plan layout.
-It can be a cool piece of art inside a contemporary living space.
+It can be a cool piece of art inside of a contemporary living space.